Skip to main content

 Separated Under One Roof: How to Prove It to Centrelink in 2026

 Living with your ex but separated?
 Centrelink needs proof.
-Here is how to demonstrate you are separated under one roof and claim the single payment rate.
+Here's how to demonstrate you're separated under one roof and claim the single payment rate.

 Why Separated Under One Roof Matters